Should you use Short or Long Fins for Snorkeling

 Some people complain about the fact that long fins graze through corals and reef when they are snorkeling.
-However, the solution to this problem is not to use shorter fins, but to improve your technique of moving through the water.
+However, the solution to this problem is not to use shorter fins, but to improve your technique of moving through the water and using your pair of fins.
 The tips of your feet/ fins shouldn’t be facing downwards, they should be facing backward which will help you avoid hitting reef with your feet and also propel you forward.

 Some divers prefer long fins because you can float in one spot and observe the sea creatures without having to move your feet around too much.
 Excessive movement of your feet and fins can scare the fish away.

 Long flippers are generally more flexible, but over time, the blade becomes stretched out and the fins need to be replaced.
 Short fins have a smaller, stiffer blade and are likely to last much longer.

 Regardless of whether you opt for short or long fins, it is tricky to get from the shore to the water.
 A long fin tends to be more troublesome.
 In order to avoid tripping over the pair of fins, it is recommended to walk backward till you reach the water.
 This is also advisable for short fins because the awkward angle of walking forward can damage your fins even if you don’t topple over.

 Long bladed fins are great for novices and basic level swimmers because they’re more comfortable and flexible and allow you to float in one place while you catch your breath.
 Another advantage of long blade fins is that they produce more thrust which lets you glide faster through the water compared to short snorkeling fins.